This post may contain affiliate links. Please read our disclosure policy.

 Refer to the recipe box below for the complete list of ingredients and detailed step-by-step instructions.

-- Mix Wet Ingredients: In a medium-sized bowl, cream the butter and sugar together until the mixture is smooth and creamy.
-Beat in the egg yolk and vanilla until fully combined.
+- Mix Wet Ingredients: In a medium bowl, cream the butter and sugar until smooth.
+Add the egg yolk and vanilla; mix until fully combined.

-- Combine Dry Ingredients: Add the flour, baking soda, cream of tartar, and salt to the bowl.
-Mix just until the ingredients are combined—avoid overmixing.
+- Add Dry Ingredients: Stir in the flour, baking soda, cream of tartar, and salt until just combined.
+Don’t overmix.

-- Prepare Cinnamon Sugar: In a small bowl, mix together the cinnamon and sugar for the coating.
+- Make Cinnamon Sugar: In a small bowl, mix the sugar and cinnamon for the coating.

-- Shape and Roll: Roll the cookie dough into 1-inch balls, then coat each ball evenly in the cinnamon-sugar mixture.
+- Shape and Coat: Roll the dough into 1-inch balls and coat each one in the cinnamon-sugar mixture.

-- Bake: Place the dough balls on a baking sheet lined with parchment paper, spacing them about 2 inches apart.
-Bake in a preheated 350°F (177°C) oven for 8-10 minutes, or until the edges are set and the tops are slightly crackled.
-Let the cookies cool for a few minutes on the baking sheet before transferring them to a wire rack.
+- Bake: Place on a parchment-lined baking sheet, about 2 inches apart.
+Bake at 350°F (177°C) for 8-10 minutes, until edges are set and tops are slightly crackled.
+Cool on the baking sheet for a few minutes, then transfer to a wire rack.

 Expert Tips